Skip to content

 CCT-related materials are released through multiple channels, each serving a distinct role.

-These versions represent canonical, immutable snapshots intended for citation and long-term reference.arXiv submissions are used for academic visibility and discovery.
+These versions represent canonical, immutable snapshots intended for citation and long-term reference.

-For a complete and chronological list of releases, including DOI identifiers and arXiv status,
+For a complete and chronological list of releases, including DOI identifiers,

 please refer to the Release History page.